Six Steps to Publishing an eBook Lead Magnet Without Writing a Word (Almost)

 If you plan to sell your ebook on Amazon’s Kindle Store, you’ll have to conform to certain format-related requirements.
 The Kindle store prefers ebooks with simple designs, limited illustrations, and formatting.
 Consider these details before deciding whether or not you should add illustrations.

 If you plan to use your ebook in your marketing efforts, more on this later, then images will boost the ebook’s appeal.

 Don’t forget to end the ebook with a Call to Action.
 Mention your website or social media profile.
 Tell your readers what you want them to do.

-Finally, if you want to DIY the ebook lead magnet design, there are lots of resources online that you can use to jump-start the process.
+Finally, if you want to DIY your ebook lead magnet’s design, there are lots of resources online that you can use to jump-start the process.
 For example, the good folks at HubSpot provide 18 free templates that will get started.
-Another resource to consider is Designrr.
+Another resource to consider is Designrr (affiliate link).
 They have a simple-to-use online tool that includes hundreds of templates.
-You can use existing content, blog posts works, or several other formats.
+You can use existing content like blog posts or several other formats.
 I used Designrr to produce a 15-page ebook based on our Mid Funnel Marketing post.
 Use the button below to download the ebook I created.
-And check out Designrr’s lifetime offer included in their how-to create an ebook lead magnet blog post (affiliate link).

 Step 6 – Publish the Ebook

 It’s understandable why so many self-publishing authors choose Amazon’s Kindle Direct Self-Publishing platform.
 It currently holds 67% of the worldwide ebook market share so making your content exclusive to that platform is definitely worth it.
 You can even qualify for their KDP Select program which allows authors to freely promote their products to Kindle subscribers (members of the Kindle Unlimited subscription service).